nf-exphys/nf-exphys.github.io/_projects/coaching_services.md

 I currently have several openings for ongoing coaching.
 Spaces are somewhat limited to ensure you can still receive quality coaching.

-Read more about the coaching plans below or contact me (link) with any questions.
+Read more about the coaching plans below or [contact me](https://www.nickforeman.com/projects/contact_and_scheduling/) with any questions.

 Have a burning question or looking for advice on smaller issue?
-I also offer one-off meetings here (link).
+I also offer one-off meetings [here](https://www.nickforeman.com/projects/consults/).

 ## Basic Plan ($75/month)